-Organizers: Kevin Matrosovs (Event Director), David Bakker (Course Planner), Brian May (Course Planner), Stan Woods (Controller), JP Buysschaert (Controller)
+Organizers: Kevin Matrosovs (Event Director), David Bakker (Course Planner), Brian May (Course Planner), Stan Woods (Controller), JP Buysschaert (Controller), Kevin Matrosovs (Controller), Phil Wallensteen (Assistant), Jonathan Bakker (Assistant), Chris Ford (Assistant), Alan Corbett (Assistant), Susan Chartrand (Assistant), John Rance (Assistant)

 Map: Kelowna Nordic